-We also seek to protect the source code of ICONS as trade secrets and under copyright law.
+We also seek to protect the source code of our proprietary ICONS legacy code conversion tools suite as trade secrets and under copyright law.
 The copyright protection accorded to databases, however, is fairly limited.
 While the arrangement and selection of data can be protected, the actual data is not, and others are free to create software performing the same function.
 We believe, however, that the creation of competing databases would be very time consuming and costly.